The American Carbon Society By-Laws (2013)

 SECTION 1.
 All registrants of Society-organized conferences automatically become members of the Society for the remainder of the same calendar year and the entire period until the end of the calendar year in which the next Society-organized conference is held.

 SECTION 3.
 Members have the right to vote at meetings of the Membership.
-They have free access to the web site of the Society (www.americancarbonsociety.org), including the archives of conferences organized by the Society.
+They have access to the Membership Portal within the website of the Society (by login at https://www.americancarbonsociety.org/membership/member-login/) including: the archives of conferences organized by the Society, a video archive, a workshop archive, the member roster, a list of organizations involved in the field of carbon-based materials, a carbon blog, and a quarterly newsletter.

 Membership dues of the Society shall be established by the Executive Committee, payable as part of the conference registration fee or as a separate fee.